-Fee income and PTAC receivables are shown gross, with uncollectible amounts recognized under the direct write-off method.
+Accounts receivable are shown gross, with uncollectible amounts recognized under the direct write-off method.
 Generally accepted accounting principles require the use of the allowance method for recording bad debts.
 However, the use of the direct write-off method is not materially different from the results that would be obtained under the allowance method.
 Amounts for which no payments have been received for several months are considered delinquent and when customary collection efforts are exhausted, the account is written-off.